-LC8 was not an entirely new supermini by any stretch of the imagination, using ADO88 as a starting point.
-The project was basically a restyle job – with cracking the whip over the Austin-Morris development team, ensuring that it was in production by the proposed launch date: the Birmingham Motor Show of October 1980.
+The LC8 was not an entirely new supermini by any stretch of the imagination.
+It used the ADO88 as a starting point.
+The project was basically a restyle job – with Harold Musgrove cracking the whip over the Austin-Morris development team, ensuring that it was in production by the proposed launch date: the Birmingham Motor Show of October 1980.

 What the buyers thought…